metaplex-foundation/docs/docs/01-programs/02-candy-machine/02-candy-machine-settings.md

 With 1000 items, we now only need 47’000 characters to store our items.

 But that’s not it!
 You may use **two special variables** within your name or URI prefixes to reduce that size even further.
-These variable are:
+These variables are:

 - `$ID$`: This will be replaced by the index of the item starting at 0.
 - `$ID+1$`: This will be replaced by the index of the item starting at 1.